HMS Splendid (P 228)

 Please use this if you spot mistakes or want to improve this ships page.

-Noteable events involving Splendid include:
+Notable events involving Splendid include:

 The history of HMS Splendid as compiled on this page is extracted from the patrol reports and logbooks of this submarine.
 Corrections and details regarding information from the enemy's side (for instance the composition of convoys attacked) are kindly provided by Mr. Platon Alexiades, a naval researcher from Canada.
 He also provided details regarding a special operation carried out by HMS Splendid.